Barleead/Exoplanets/README.md

 Fun piece of trivia, the letter classification (pl_letter) indicates the order of discovery for planets and for stars it references the size of the star.

-The types of planets used in my Tableau visualiations are:
+The types of planets used in my Tableau visualizations are:

 1. Gas Giants - Giant planets made up of mostly hydrogen & helium.
 These have no hard surfaces.
 2. Terrestrial - These planets are made up of rock, silicate, water, and/or carbon.